-With the experience of all of this behind them they moved forward to continue what had been started.
-They were able to persevere with only talent and a dream that became a successful reality.
-Rhymesayers, or the Headshots for that matter, weren’t the first Hip Hop movement in the Twin Cities.
+Neither Rhymesayers, nor the Headshots for that matter, were the first Hip Hop movement in the Twin Cities, though.
 Since the early 80s there had been a host of artists laying some groundwork to build the scene.
-However, it was Rhymesayers who were first able to gain significant national and ultimately international attention.
-With a solidified reputation in their hometown, as well as naturally becoming masters of their chosen crafts, it was time to expose the world to what the Twin Cities had already long knew.
+However, it was Rhymesayers who were first able to gain significant national, and ultimately international, attention.
+With a solidified reputation established in their hometown, the crew were becoming masters of their chosen crafts, and it was time to expose the world to what the Twin Cities had come to know.

-The first official offering was Beyond’s “Comparison” in ‘96.
-Ants soulful production laced with a slightly grimey feel provided Beyond with the perfect canvas to paint well-crafted and personal words that were a direct result of his surrounding environment.
-This was shortly followed by Atmosphere’s “Overcast” in ‘97.
-“Overcast” is now considered a classic in it’s genre of Hip Hop with it’s dark yet melodic beats, courtesy of Ant, complemented by Slug’s balance of braggadocio & self humility all delivered with what was to become his signature touch.
-This effort accelerated the growth of a seed into a tree.
-Opportunities soon presented themselves to take the music on the road and it was there that the legacy truly began to take shape.
-Still as hungry as ever, yet focused and in possession of a great work ethic they hit every town they could.
-No matter how big or small the crowd they poured their hearts, energy and raw abilities out on stage.
-The people could relate and as the travels continued the fan base steadily grew and the legend was undeniable; a group of friends from the Twin Cities had established a thriving record label and made an impression on the Hip Hop world.
-Later branching out to embrace like-minded artists from across the country R.S.E still continues to grow and inspire fans, artists, and aspiring entrepreneurs alike.
+Their first official release was Beyond’s “Comparison” in ‘96.
+Ant's soulful production, laced with a slightly grimy feel, provided Beyond with the perfect canvas to paint well-crafted, personal stories that were a direct result of his surrounding environment.
+Up next was Atmosphere’s “Overcast” in ‘97, which stood out as unique for its time, largely due to Ant's dark yet melodic beats, which were complemented by Slug’s distinct balance of braggadocio, humility and self-deprecation.
+This release accelerated their growth from the seed and into the tree they would become.
+Opportunities soon presented themselves to take the music on the road, and it was there that the legacy truly began to take shape.
+Still as hungry as ever, with a strong work ethic and sharply focused, they hit every town they could.
+No matter how big or small the crowd was, they poured their hearts, energy and raw talents out on stage.
+In addition to the fans, Rhymesayers also made a point to embrace other like-minded artists across the country, thus continuing to grow and inspire fans, friends, artists, and aspiring entrepreneurs alike.